The following procedures explain how to prepare an ExtraHop appliance for evaluation.

 Restart the appliance from a console, serial, or iDRAC

 connection through one of the methods listed below, in the following

-- Log into the Admin UI on the ExtraHop appliance.
+- Log in to the Administration settings on the ExtraHop system through https://<extrahop-hostname-or-IP-address>/admin.
 In the Appliance Settings section, click Shutdown or Restart, and then click Shutdown.